 This Standard contains minimum requirements based on adult dimensions.
-Dimensions are given in SI (metric) units (typically in millimetres) and, where converted from foot/pound (imperial) units, have been rounded off with respect to critical dimensions.
+Dimensions are given in SI (metric) units (typically in millimetres) and, where converted from foot/ pound (imperial) units, have been rounded off with respect to critical dimensions.
 All dimensions in figures are given in millimetres and are measured to the centreline, unless otherwise specified.

-1.4 Commentary and figures
+1.4 Figures

-Commentary and figures are included for explanatory or illustrative purposes only and are not a mandatory part of the Standard.
+Figures are included for explanatory or illustrative purposes only and are not a mandatory part of the Standard.
 Figures are not to scale.
 If there is any difference between the text and figure (where provided), the text shall take precedence.